edx/edx-solutions-jquery-xblock/README.md

 });
 ```

+### Global Options

+The global options is used to prioritize options with multiple xblock loading.
+A XBlock itself can
+use jquery.xblock to load various componments, but they are not aware of the main configuration and
+simply use the useCurrentHost option.
+In an external application, if we load a xblock with jquery
+xblock with a configuration X, then it's children should use that config too.
+The above behavior
+will override the following jquery.xblock options:

+- sessionId
+- baseDomain
+- lmsSubDomain
+- useCurrentHost

+Note that you can also disable that behavior by using the **disableGlobalOptions** setting.

 ### Handling events

 When a user clicks on a `/jump_to_id` URL, used in courseware content to create links between courseware sections,